async-profiler/async-profiler/docs/ProfilerOptions.md

 `--ithread PATTERN` and `--xthread PATTERN` restrict wall clock sampling to a subset of threads.
 Thread names are matched against a [Pattern](#pattern-syntax): `--ithread` includes matching threads, `--xthread` excludes them.
-Patterns are matched against thread name at profiling start or thread creation; later renames are ignored.
+Patterns are matched at profiling start, when a Java thread starts, and on each dump.
 The `filter` option, available through the API only, enables filtering without patterns: no threads are sampled until added with `AsyncProfiler.addThread()`.
 These options have no effect unless wall clock profiling is enabled.
+Note: combining `ithread`/`xthread` with `addThread()`/`removeThread()` is not supported.

 | Options given           | Threads sampled                                 |
 | ----------------------- | ----------------------------------------------- |